 Several of the EERA Joint Programmes work closely with European industry.
-The industrial counterpart is often the European Technology Platforms and European Industrial Initiatives.
-Here the partners define and align research and innovation priorities.
-These priorities are implemented through joint projects both within the framework of an EERA JP and bilaterally between single institutions and industry.
+Their industrial counterparts are often the European Technology and Innovation Platforms.
+Here, the partners from research and industry define and align research and innovation priorities.
+These priorities are implemented through joint projects both within the framework of an EERA JP and bilaterally between single research organisations and industry.

 The EERA Joint Programmes actively support international collaboration with partners outside Europe.
 EERA JPs often represent European scientific communities at international events organised in collaboration with the European Commission.
 And prominent scientists from around the world are active members of JPs’ advisory boards and in the review panels of our JPs.